nazarena254/pitch.github.io/README.md

 * Run `source virtual/bin/activate` to activate and `.../deactivate` to deactivate virtual env.
 * Run `curl https://bootstrap.pypa.io/get-pip.py | python` to install pip in virtual env.
 * Run `pip install <packagename>` to install other dependencies.
 * Run `pip install flask` in terminal to install flask.
+* Run `python3.9 manage.py server` to start server.
+* Run `heroku run python3 manage.py db upgrade` to update heroku server.
 * To deploy on heroku, you will need to install/do the following:
    - outline dependencies `pip freeze`
    - add dependencies in requirements.txt file `pip freeze > requirements.txt`